aquasecurity/kube-hunter/src/README.md

         kube-hunter.py
 ~~~
 ### Design Pattern
-Kube Hunter is built with the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern).
+Kube-hunter is built with the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern).
 With this in mind, every new Service/Vulnerability/Information that has been discovered, will trigger a new event.
 When you write your module, you can decide on which Event to subscribe to, meaning, when exactly will your module start Hunting.